Best AI Robo-Advisor Alternatives for ESG Investing in 2026

 - Values customization: Full (you choose every holding).

-- The catch: It is not a hands-off robo and not an ESG-screening engine: you design and approve every basket and trade, it does not auto-rebalance for you, and it does not apply a formal third-party ESG score, so the values screen is yours to define.
+- The catch: It is not a hands-off robo and not an ESG-screening engine: you design and approve every portfolio and trade, it does not auto-rebalance for you, and it does not apply a formal third-party ESG score, so the values screen is yours to define.

 M1 Finance